dfsp-spirit/brainload/README_DEVELOPMENT.md

     - pytest
     - pytest-cov
     - pytest-runner
 You have to add them in the following three sections:
     - requirements | hosts
     - requirements | run
     - test | requires

-Save the file, and you should have a working recipe.
+Save the file `meta.yaml`, and you should have a working recipe.

 ## Python 3